 At Walsh Memorial CE Infant School, we have created a vision for the teaching of Science at our school.

 At Walsh Memorial CE Infant School, we teach Science so the children learn to foster a curiosity for exploration of the world.
 We strive for the children to develop their ideas and ways of working that will enable them to make sense of the world in which they live through questioning, discussion and practical investigation.
-We develop pupils’ enjoyment and interest in Science and build on their enthusiasm, encouraging children to ask questions about what they notice and to treat the living and non-living environment with respect and sensitivity.
+We develop pupils’ enjoyment and interest in Science, enabling them to build on their enthusiasm and to not just accept but to challenge what they see and hear.
+We encourage children to ask questions about what they notice and show persistence and resilience when exploring answers to these questions.
+We teach the children to treat the living and non-living environment with respect and sensitivity.

 We use both our indoor and outdoor environment to support the teaching and learning of Science.
 Where possible, lessons are taught through the use of first-hand practical experiences using our school grounds and also through educational visits.
 We also invite visitors such as the petting farm to enhance the classroom learning.

 Our children will develop a real sense of awe and wonder about the world they live in.
-They will have a good understanding of key scientific concepts and investigative skills and be able to communicate their ideas using scientific vocabulary.
+They will have a good understanding of key scientific concepts and investigative skills, will be effective enquirers keen to explore their ideas and reach conclusions through persistence and resilience.
+They will be able to communicate their ideas and thinking effectively using scientific vocabulary.

 |Autumn||Weather and the Seasonal Changes||Autumn Day||Ourselves and animals including humans|